-The mutual causality is the hidden wisdom that maintains synergy and harmony within a living system and hence potentially in all human activities.
-It is a quality that enhances the ability for bonding and reconciliation as needed.
-This is human being's natural attribute so as to perceive the essence of goodness, beauty, love, grace as well as pain, compassion and empathy with feelings of others.
-It is a self-organizing loop as a natural ability provided by the mutual causality inherent in all healthy living organisms.
-Mal-functioning of this loop results in all kinds of human sufferings and the deterioration of the human ecology.
-The remedy to this malady or repair of any damage to its smooth functioning basically caused by a lack of or the interruption of the naturally existing mutual causality owing to short-sightedness of human agency should be looked for within the intangible aesthetic and spiritual components hidden within human empathy, passion, propinquitious relational living and deep contacts with Nature- itself, fine-arts, among which music and architecture next to it, being the most effective healers and effective agents to equalize conflicting stands prevailing within and around the human beings.
+Mutual causality is the hidden wisdom that maintains synergy and harmony within a living system and hence potentially in all human activities.
+It is a quality that enhances the ability for bonding and reconciliation, as needed.
+Humans possess this natural attribute which perceives the essence of goodness, beauty, love, grace as well as pain, compassion and empathy with others.
+It is a self-organizing loop; a natural ability provided by the mutual causality inherent in all healthy living organisms.

+Mal-functioning of this loop leads to numerous types of human sufferings and deterioration of the human ecology.
+In order to remedy to this malady or repair of any damage to its smooth functioning caused basically by a lack of or the interruption of the naturally existing mutual causality owing to short-sightedness of human agency, a solution should be sought within the intangible aesthetic and spiritual components hidden within human empathy, passion, propitious relational living and deep contacts with Nature -itself, and fine-arts, along with music and architecture; these are the most effective and affective healers and agents to equalise conflicting stands prevailing within around humans.